 - 2. Public Consultation on the Draft Charging Schedule 2020

 - 3. The Mayor of London's CIL

 - 5. Neighbourhood CIL and Cooperative Local Investment Plans (CLIPs)

 1. Lambeth CIL

 The Lambeth CIL came into effect on 1 October 2014.
 Please see the Approved Charging Schedule.
-This means that any planning application granted permission on or after that date may be liable to pay CIL if it is over 100 sq.m gross internal floor area, or create one or more new residential dwellings (other than self-build dwellings).
+This means that any planning application granted permission on or after that date may be liable to pay CIL if it is over 100 sq.m gross internal floor area, or comprises one or more residential dwellings (including self-build dwellings).

 The Lambeth CIL charges (per square metre of gross internal floor area) are:

 |Development type||Zone A – Waterloo and Vauxhall||Zone B – Kennington, Oval and Clapham||Zone C – Streatham, West Norwood, Streatham Hill, Tulse Hill, Brixton and Herne Hill|

 (*) Large Retail Development is defined as being either retail warehouses or superstores/ supermarkets, where: